jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-12.md

 Let us suppose that the Mongols, who have no idea of industry, invaded Britain.
 They would find here all commodities for the taking.
 They would put on fine clothes, eat, drink, tear, and wear everything they could get.
 The whole country would be reduced to the lowest misery and return to its ancient state.
 The 30 million pounds of money would probably remain for some time.
 But all the necessaries of life would be consumed.

 This shows the absurdity of the opinion that home consumption cannot hurt the country's opulence.
-That principles is why=
+That principle is why:
 - a war in Germany is thought to be a dreadful calamity as it drains the country of money, and
 - a foreign land war is always thought more prejudicial than a sea war.